Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introduction and related work

-The local perspective of the eST-Miner ensures that all occurrences of activities within a log are considered when discovering a model.
-However, when a set of discovered fitting places is combined into a Petri net, this Petri net allows only for the behavior in the intersection of the behaviors allowed by all inserted places.
-Thus, the Petri net may include deadlocks or dead parts, resulting in a much lower overall fitness than the fitness of each individual place and an overly complicated model. {In extreme cases, the constructed net cannot replay any trace at all, as illustrated by the small example in Figure~\ref{fig:example0}.
-Here, if we allow the insertion of places that replay only a small fraction of the traces in the event log, e.g., a fraction of $0.35$, the Petri net discovered for the given event log cannot fire any transition after the start transition.}
+The place-wise perspective of the eST-Miner ensures that all occurrences of activities within a log are considered when discovering a model.
+However, when the set of discovered fitting places is combined in a Petri net, this Petri net allows only for the behavior in the intersection of the behaviors allowed by all inserted places.
+This intersection may be small or even empty, thus, the Petri net may contain deadlocks or dead parts, resulting in a much lower overall fitness than the fitness of each individual place and an overly complicated model.
+In extreme cases, the constructed net cannot replay any trace at all, as illustrated by the small example in Figure~\ref{fig:example0}.
+Here, having inserted places $p_6$ and $p_7$ into the Petri net, each of which allows execution of at least $40$ traces from the example event log when considered in isolation, together they cause a deadlock and the Petri net discovered cannot fire any transition after the start transition.

-In this paper, we aim to remedy this issue by investigating strategies of selecting a subset of places which can be combined into a deadlock-free Petri net with definable minimal fitness, while simultaneously striving for high precision and simplicity, without losing the desirable properties of the eST-Miner.
-Additionally, we introduce a new fitness metric used to evaluate candidate places with the goal to better control how candidate place selection affects infrequent behavior.
-We require the algorithm to maintain its ability to discover and model non-local dependencies and to provide guarantees without over- or underfitting.
+In this paper, we aim to remedy the issue by investigating strategies of selecting a subset of places which can be combined into a deadlock-free Petri net with definable minimal fitness, while simultaneously striving for high precision and simplicity.
+Additionally, we introduce a new fitness metric used to evaluate candidate places with the goal to better control how candidate place selection affects the inclusion of infrequent activities into the discovered model.
+We require the algorithm to maintain its ability to discover and model non-free choice constructs and to provide guarantees as indicated above without over- or underfitting.
 Furthermore, the time and space consumption should remain reasonable, in particular more scalable than classic region theory approaches.

+This paper is a significantly extended and revised version of our work presented in~\cite{Mannel22}.
+With respect to this previous work, the main extensions are: \begin{itemize}